Corruption in South Africa’s liberal democratic context: Equipping Christian leaders and communities for their role in countering corruption

 Normative perspectives from Romans on the Christian mandate to counter corruption

-B. J. de Klerk
+BJ de Klerk

 • Chapter 9